bolt/boltforms/doc/fields.md

 ### Hidden Field Data Providers

-**Note:** These filed values are set upon successful submission of the form, not during render!
+**NOTE:** These filed values are set upon successful submission of the form, not during render!

 BoltForms allows you to specify, and customise, certain input data upon form submission.